iiab/iiab/roles/kalite/README.rst

 KA Lite README
 ==============

-This role installs KA Lite, an offline version of the Khan Academy (https://www.khanacademy.org) created by Learning Equality (https://learningequality.org/ka-lite/).
+This role installs KA Lite, an offline version of Khan Academy (https://www.khanacademy.org) created by Learning Equality (https://learningequality.org/ka-lite/).

-KA Lite downloads Khan Academy videos for offline use, with exercises and accounts if students wanting to track their own progress.
+KA Lite downloads Khan Academy videos to your Internet-in-a-Box for offline use, with exercises and accounts if students want to track their own progress.

 [Originally KA Lite had two servers, a light httpd server that serves Khan Academy videos, and a cron server that sets up cron jobs to download language packs and KA videos from the internet.
 There were separate flags to enable these two servers.]